Pywr-DRB/Pywr-DRB/_sources/DRB/drb_hydrology.md

 Graphical depiction of NYC water supplies, showing contribution from upper DRB reservoirs. **Figure source:** [New York City Environmental Protection](https://www.nyc.gov/site/dep/water/reservoir-levels.page)
 ```

-In addition to the New York City water supply, an average of 1 million gallons per day are diverted out of the Basin to New Jersey during normal conditions.
+In addition to New York City, New Jersey can divert roughly 100 million gallons per day out of the Basin during normal conditions to meet its water supply needs.

 The amount of water diverted out of the Basin is subject to regulatory oversight, and changes depending upon hydrologic conditions in the Basin.
 For more information about the water management regulation in the Basin, see [Planning & Management.](./drb_planning_management.md)